Speech and Language Therapy

 Communication support can include: understanding language, using language, vocabulary, speech sounds, social communication and use of AAC (augmentative and alternative communication: signs, symbols, eye gaze, communication aids, switches etc.).

-Eating/drinking/swallowing support can include: assessment of swallowing, advice/support regarding safe methods of feeding, modified diet, use of thickened drinks etc.
+Eating/drinking/swallowing support can include: assessment of swallowing, advice/support regarding safe methods of feeding, modified diet, use of thickened drinks etc. Eating and drinking difficulties are currently managed at the college by Amy Becker.

 The SaLT works across the whole college and provides individual, small group and in-class communication support for learners.
 Learners with the highest needs are prioritised to receive individual and/or small group support; other learners may receive whole-class support or indirect support, for example through staff training/upskilling or through communication resources/activities being provided for staff to work on during the college day.